Peace. Please.

 Please reach us at thetradesmennh@gmail.com if you cannot find an answer to your question.

-First off, just be respectful and polite, alright?
-I’m not asking you to be Gandhi, just don’t be the guy that starts arguments or the one who takes off his shirt wherever he goes.
+First off, just be respectful, kind and polite.
+I’m not asking you to be Gandhi, just don’t be the guy that starts arguments, is a slob, or the one who takes off his shirt wherever he goes.

 Second, live in reality.

-You better love America, too.
+You should love America, too.
 You live here, don’t you?
 I don’t want to see you flying another flag or thinking you’re above a good meaty barbecue and fireworks.

 And for the love of all that’s decent, lay off the booze and drugs.